 The COVID-19 pandemic has not tested anyone more than healthcare professionals.
 While the rest of the world paused, healthcare workers stood in the spotlight.

-Working as a community health nurse through the pandemic, our founder Jackie Darling turned to drawing and painting as a creative outlet for processing and expression.
+Working as nurses through the pandemic, our co-founders Jaclyn Camardo and Nicole Banwell turned towards drawing, painting, and design as a creative outlet for processing and expression.
 On election night 2020 - a pivotal moment during a year of the pandemic and civil unrest, Jackie sat down, watching the polls, and started doodling.
 The first sketch on our “Health is a Human Right” design was brought to life.